ophusgroup/landing/research.md

+### Analysis with py4DSTEM

+4DSTEM experiments produce prodigious amounts of data - potentially millions of diffraction pattern images, each with tens of thousands of pixels.
+We have developed robust and efficient software to analyze these huge 4DSTEM datasets, primarily

+To analyze this data,

+Four-Dimensional Scanning Transmission Electron Microscopy

 ## Atomic Electron Tomography

+### ADF-STEM

 Atomic electron tomography (AET) reconstructs the three-dimensional structures of materials at atomic resolution.
 By recording high-resolution STEM images from many projection directions and then using tomographic reconstruction algorithms, we can use AET to map the 3D positions and species of atoms within complex nanostructures.
 This method is invaluable for studying defects, interfaces, and other structural intricacies in materials that influence their properties.
 AET has transformative applications in materials science, catalysis, and nanotechnology, offering unprecedented insights into the atomic-scale architecture of advanced materials.